addnab/docker-run-action/README.md

 # Docker Run Action

-- run a privately-owned image.
+- run a specific step in docker.
 - run an image built by a previous step.
-- run a specific step in docker.
 - See https://github.com/addnab/docker-run-action/blob/main/action.yml for all the available inputs.

 #### Typical Use Case